jwchoi95/PaperCrawler/README.md

 2. 'Crawler' provides a set of HTML tags for each url.
 Here, HTML is a semi-structured data format, and thus parsing is necessary.
     ![](./image/html.png)

+## FYI
+DOI can be used as url (e.g., "https://doi.org/{root_url}"). test_papers.xlsx include DOI information, and it can be used as input of 'Crawler'.